syncfusion-content/blazor-docs/blazor/diagram/group.md

 }
 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Group/AddGroupAtRunTime)
-* Also, you can add the child to the node group through [AddChild](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_AddChild_Syncfusion_Blazor_Diagram_NodeGroup_Syncfusion_Blazor_Diagram_NodeBase_) method.
-The following code illustrates how to add child to the existing node group through AddChild method.
+* Also, you can add the child to the node group through the [AddChild](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_AddChild_Syncfusion_Blazor_Diagram_NodeGroup_Syncfusion_Blazor_Diagram_NodeBase_) method.
+The following code illustrates how to add child to the existing node group through the AddChild method.

 ```cshtml
 @using Syncfusion.Blazor.Diagram